Cherreads

 'You have no idea…'

 Alia sent two shuriken at Ahrden with such ease he couldn't understand how they were flying that fast.
 Ahrden knew that he was powerful, and he felt that way too.
 He felt in control of the situation, but he frequently had to reiterate this to himself because his primal instincts told him that he was in serious danger.
 He not only wanted to defeat Alia again, but he wanted to do it while displaying what he was capable of, all without breaking a sweat.
 He wanted to impress his opponent, show her that he indeed was something she had never encountered before.
-He wanted to collapse in his bed at the end of the day, knowing that he had used up all that he had, but he wanted to do that without showing any sign of it to her.
-Ahrden was focused, ready and determined.
+He wanted to collapse in his bed at the end of the day, knowing that he had used up all that he had—but he wanted to do that without showing any sign of it to her.
+Ahrden was focused, ready, and determined.
 He was prepared for those flying shuriken.

 Ahrden shot both his hands up at the nearing projectiles and reached out with his arcane, wrapping it around the blades.
-He stopped both of them just before him and threw them both sideways, sinking them so deep into two trees that they completely disappeared.
+He stopped both of them just before him and threw them sideways, sinking them so deep into two trees that they completely disappeared.
 When Ahrden looked up, Alia was gone.

 For a second, he became worried but quickly regained his calm and reached out for the tracking spell and sensed Alia to his right, high up in a tree.